-The following post is brought to you by Nomi Network – a nonprofit that creates economic opportunities for survivors and women at risk of human trafficking.
+The following post is in collaboration with the Nomi Network – a nonprofit that creates economic opportunities for survivors and women at risk of human trafficking.

 The first of anything is considered a large success.
 First words.
 First steps.
 The first day of school.
 First job.
 A job is easily accessible to some, but for 46 million people, it is a privilege they may never experience due to a $150 billion industry known as human trafficking.

 Nomi Network’s vision is a world without slavery where every woman can know her potential.
 Our mission is to create economic opportunities for survivors and women at risk of human trafficking by equipping them with leadership, entrepreneurship, and production skills to become financially independent.
 Whether it be through the Nomi International Fashion Training in Cambodia or our Rural Empowerment Program in India, Nomi Network was built on “firsts.”

 Najimoon was a victim of intergenerational prostitution.
 She was born into a family where she was expected to sell her body for income: When she married, she was forced by her in-laws to continue sex work and to sell her children into the profession as well.
 When her mother-in-law died, Najimoon attempted to quit prostitution for herself and for her children; her husband left her as a result.

 Najimoon was introduced to Nomi Network through her daughter, who was a part of our training program.
 Like her daughter, she was trained and educated to sew and create patterns, and she was paid a fair and daily wage for her work.
 Beyond technical training, Nomi Network taught her to save and build a business.
 The wages she earned went into her first business, making petticoats.
 From the profits of this business, she started a second one – a chicken coop for her village.
 After seeing her success, her husband came back to her – Najimoon hired him to work for her.